 “We like to build.
 Whole of Spain is building site.
 We fed up living in old stone houses full of damp, no electric, water, or plumbing.
 Familias buy cement mixer before washing machine.
 Here Mark, no look happy.”

 “How did it go with the opening licence?”
-I said.
+I asked.

 “It didn’t,” said Mark.
 “Only our lawyer can collect it.”

 “Wasn’t he supposed to pick it up before three?”
-I said.

 “He may well have done, but they wouldn’t confirm if he had or not,” said Mark.
 “Shit, I hate this useless country.”

 “Are you sure they understood your Spanish?”
-I said.

 “Of course they did, you cheeky bugger,” said Mark.
 “And listen, if you carry on digging at me, one of us will have to get out of here.”